po1sigala/live/02-Lesson-Plans/Part-Time/13-ORM-dev/README.md

 @TODO In this unit, you will { OUTLINE THE GOALS FOR THE INSTRUCTOR }.

-  * Refer to the [Class Content Unit Overview](../../../01-Class-Content/13-ORM/README.md) for detailed information on key topics, learning objectives and homework.
+Refer to the [Class Content Unit Overview](../../../01-Class-Content/13-ORM/README.md) for detailed information on key topics, learning objectives, and homework.

-## Instructor / TA Notes
+## Instructor/TA Notes

 * @TODO WHAT DOES THE INSTRUCTOR NEED TO DO TO PREPARE FOR THIS UNIT?